-MLM models like BERT, RoBERTa, and T5 (Kenton & Toutanova, 2019; Liu et al., 1907; Raffel et al., 2020) train models by either masking or removing tokens from a sequence and compute loss on the predictions of the model on the missing tokens.
-This concept has been adapted for training auto-regressive models, with a task called language infilling task (Bavarian et al., 2022; Li et al., 2022; Donahue et al., 2020; Li et al., 2022).
-The primary difference from these works is that context-enhanced learning doesn't take loss on the removed context tokens when they are removed from curriculum-text.
+MLM models like BERT, RoBERTa, and T5 (Kenton & Toutanova, 2019; Liu et al., 2019; Raffel et al., 2020) train models by either masking or removing tokens from a sequence and compute loss on the model's prediction on the missing tokens.
+This concept has been adapted for training auto-regressive models via language infilling task (Bavarian et al., 2022; Li et al., 2022; Donahue et al., 2020; Li et al., 2022).
+The primary difference from these works is that context-enhanced learning does not take loss on the context tokens when they are removed from our curriculum-text.